A top home improvement question around here:

-For starters, keeping the floor space clear and avoiding extra clutter is a great way to make any small room feel bigger.
+For starters, keeping the floor space clear and avoiding extra clutter is such an easy way to make any small room feel bigger.

 A neat and orderly space will maximize the usable areas in your home and keep you from feeling boxed in if the entire room is quite small.

 It’s also just a lot more functional and easier on the eye.

 A sparkling clean bathroom, regardless of size or design, will always look and feel larger.

 Design to create space.

 When it comes to small spaces, optical illusions are your friend!

 Using a small bathmat and hooks for towels rather than towel bars or bulky towel racks, will help make the room look as large as possible.

 Adding hooks for robes and towels to the back of the bathroom door is another great space saving trick.